HKUDS/LightRAG/README.md

 ```
 ## Evaluation
 ### Dataset
-The dataset used in LightRAG can be download from [TommyChien/UltraDomain](https://huggingface.co/datasets/TommyChien/UltraDomain).
+The dataset used in LightRAG can be downloaded from [TommyChien/UltraDomain](https://huggingface.co/datasets/TommyChien/UltraDomain).

 ### Generate Query
-LightRAG uses the following prompt to generate high-level queries, with the corresponding code located in `example/generate_query.py`.
+LightRAG uses the following prompt to generate high-level queries, with the corresponding code in `example/generate_query.py`.

 <details>
 <summary> Prompt </summary>

 ```python
 Given the following description of a dataset: